Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 This is a great opportunity for a 3rd party tool.

-##### Do you support a timeout of 0 secs to just clear messages?

-Not at this time, however, you can delete individual messages.

 ##### Which game database are you using?
 And what if a game is not in the database?

 We are using the RAWG database.
 If you want to stream a game that is not a part of the database yet, then we give you the option to manually add the game.
 For that, you simply type in the game’s name and then press enter.
 It then is added to the Glimesh database of custom games and will stay available.

 ##### What is the max bitrate supported?

-We’re going to have a bandwidth cap for the time being to help throttle the platform.
-This will help our chances of being profitable, which will be a requirement for a successful growing platform.
-The current cap is 6000 kbps, which in our testing is more than enough.
-Once we continue to expand, we’ll evaluate what we can handle and how we should adjust.
+Glimesh currently has a maximum recommended bitrate of 6000 Kbps.
+Due to minimal compression with FTL, most streams end up looking extremely crisp even at this lower bitrate limit.

 ##### Will you only be able to stream using FTL, or will there be also a way to do RTMP streams?

-Currently, you can only stream using clients that are compatible with the FTL streaming protocol, which includes OBS and SLOBS (after using the patcher).
-In the future we might implement other protocols as well.
+Currently, you can only stream using clients that are compatible with the FTL streaming protocol, which includes OBS and SLOBS.
+Low-latency RTMP support is coming in Phase 2 of the Alpha.

 ##### Will gift subs be available?